 - Place a large saucepan or Dutch oven over MEDIUM heat.
 Add chopped bacon and cook until crispy.
 Use a slotted spoon to transfer bacon to a plate and set aside.

-- Pour off most of the bacon fat from the pan, leaving behind about 1 tablespoon.
+Pour off most of the bacon fat from the pan, leaving behind about 1 tablespoon.
 Add remaining tablespoon of olive oil to the pan and add diced onion, carrot, and celery.
 Cook for several minutes, stirring often until vegetables have softened.
-Add minced garlic and thyme and cook just until garlic is fragrant.
+Add minced garlic, 1/2 teaspoon salt, and thyme and cook just until garlic is fragrant.

 - Add roasted cauliflower and broth to the pan.
 Bring to a boil then reduce heat to LOW, tuck bay leaf into soup and cover and simmer for 15 minutes.